marco-gasparri/covid-italy/README.md

 # covid-italy
-Some templates to setup a covid-19 data analysis and visualization environment using Grafana (based on the data provided by Protezione Civile: https://github.com/pcm-dpc/COVID-19)
+Some templates to setup a covid-19 data analysis and visualization environment using Grafana (based on the data provided by Protezione Civile https://github.com/pcm-dpc/COVID-19, and https://github.com/italia/covid19-opendata-vaccini for vaccines)

 ![Example screenshot](screen.png)